influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### SwarmAutoscale

-Create a node that can trigger autoscale events for a docker swarm cluster.
+Create a node that can trigger autoscale events for a Docker swarm cluster.

 ```javascript